N1k0droid/PaloAlto-Firewall-Tips-and-Tricks/paloalto-edl-ddns/README.md

 ## Important behavior: the EDL must be referenced

-In practice, the EDL should be referenced in at least one active rule.
-Multiple PAN-OS users have observed that an unused EDL may not refresh reliably until it is actually used in policy.
-For this workaround, the safest design is to create a very small dummy rule whose only purpose is to keep the EDL active.
+A dummy rule is required.
+In practice, the EDL must be referenced in at least one active rule, otherwise it may not refresh reliably.
+The dummy rule keeps the EDL active without affecting normal traffic.

 A low-impact way to keep the EDL active is:

 - EDL type: IP List.